INDICATIC-AIP/Ground-base/README.md

 # Project Description

-Scientific and engineering group directed by Dr. José Robles focused on the first long-term light-pollution research program in a tropical environment across the Panama Canal Basin.
-The group develops remote-sensing methods, ground-based photometric and spectrometric instrumentation, and electronic/software control systems.
-Research activities integrate light pollution with environmental processes, biological interactions, and socioeconomic indicators such as GDP/PIB.
+TropicalALAN_Lab_PTY is a research and engineering group dedicated to advancing the understanding of artificial light at night (ALAN) in tropical environments.
+The team operates the first multi-station monitoring network across the Panama Canal Basin, integrating photometric, spectrometric, and remote-sensing datasets.
+The group develops open, interoperable software and automated hardware systems to quantify the environmental, atmospheric, biological, and economic implications of light pollution, including links with regional GDP/PIB.

 # Interoperability Code